 Day 5 – Corte to Ota

-I treated myself with a dish of delicious fresh fish and a glass of cold local white wine.
+I treated myself to a dish of delicious fresh fish and a glass of cold local white wine.
 The sandy beach was too tempting, so I went for a long walk and a short bath before entering the car once again.
 I continued my journey heading back inland to the enchanting village of Ota.

-From the Gulf of Porto, sole UNESCO World Heritage Site in Corsica, the road climbs up to Ota, a delightful hamlet leaning against the mountain.
+From the Gulf of Porto, the sole UNESCO World Heritage Site in Corsica, the road climbs up to Ota, a delightful hamlet leaning against the mountain.
 It’s an oasis of peace, popular with hikers coming here for daily excursions or stopping along the Mare e Monti hiking trail.